In his Op-Ed, Mohammad S. Moussalli analyzes the current security situations and political dilemma in the Middle East in view of ISIS savagery.

 Before long, a series of vengeful tragic events began to come forth one after the other.
 Alas, besides the recent shocking assassination of Charlie Hebdo’s cartoonists in Paris, the world went through a traumatic shock after watching four video footages on August 19, September 2 & 24, October 4, and November 16 showing a hooded ISIS militant cold-bloodedly beheading five western hostages: three Americans, French and British citizen.
 Then as now, a strong wave of distress and anger bursts out across the world, especially among apolitical citizens who were misinformed about the aftereffects of Middle East’s ongoing carnage or were unobservant that the slaughtering of innocents is still in full play in the third world.

 On the official theater, governments were prompt in denouncing the malign role and barbarous crimes of “The Islamic State”.
 Televised speeches condemning the evil doings of ISIS and al-Qaeda overfilled the international media; while expressions of sympathy with the families and friends of the victims traveled across all diplomatic channels and social media.
 Yet, neither the U.S. nor UK nor France told the horror-stricken public of some strategy through which they can subdue those fanatic butchers once and for all times.
 Or, at least, said a word about the unavowed camp that mothered the rise of Islamic ultra-radicalism, when democracy was at the doorstep of the Middle East region.
-Likewise, no international organization or group of nations, like U.N, EU, P-5, and the Arab League, for example, assured the terrified world that they have a multinational plan to stop this unheard-of bloodletting and put an end to this heinousness before it expands in all directions.
+Likewise, no international organization or group of nations, like the U.N, EU, P-5, and the Arab League, for example, assured the terrified world that they have a multinational plan to stop this unheard-of bloodletting and put an end to this heinousness before it expands in all directions.
 Obviously, there are none.

 Meanwhile, in some parts of the non-Muslim orbit, Islam and Muslims were subjected to defamation and malicious finger-pointing—let alone name-calling.
 Islam, the faith, was tagged as a violent engine that generates fury and calls for an archaic form of life.
 Arabs and Muslims, in whole, were slanderously stigmatized as a nation of retarding clans who tend to live by the sword, and such.

 Given the severity of those crimes, it is heady to condone spontaneous disparagements, presuming that most of which are involuntary emotional reactions of ordinary people.
 However, it is inexcusable to find some malevolent politicians and alleged analysts exploit people’s suffering in a suchlike defamatory track to justify their anti-Arab policies and ingrained Islamophobia.
-Recalling to public memory that neither Muslims nor Jews have ever incriminated Christianity or Christians for the Bosnian genocide or the holocaust, though the slaughterers were followers of Christianity—leave alone older instances, like the uprooting of Native Americans.
+Recalling to public memory that neither Muslims nor Jews have ever incriminated Christianity or Christians for the Bosnian genocide or for the holocaust, though the slaughterers were followers of Christianity—leave alone older instances, like the uprooting of Native Americans.

-Albeit that it is not the right time to counter argue and refute those baseless imputations, yet there are some key points that need to be harked back to conceptualize the roots, driving force and course of events of which most radical Islamist groups and bloody-minded Jihadi movements gained momentum.
+Albeit that it is not the right time to counter-argue and refute those baseless imputations, yet there are some key points that need to be harked back to conceptualize the roots, driving force and course of events of which most radical Islamist groups and bloody-minded Jihadi movements gained momentum.

 In chronological order, the list includes: